 Pension Tapered Tax Relief

-Since the 6th April 2016, pension tapered tax relief has restricted the pension allowance of individuals with adjusted net income exceeding £240,000.
-These individuals have seen their standard allowance of £40,000 reduced by £1 for every £2 of income in excess of £150,000.
+The available pension savings annual allowance for tax relief is restricted for individuals with adjusted net income exceeding £240,000.
+These individuals have seen their standard allowance of £40,000 reduced by £1 for every £2 of income in excess of £240,000.

 Individuals with an adjusted net income in excess of £312,000 will suffer the full reduction of their annual allowance to £4,000.
 No tax relief will be available for contributions in excess of this figure.